 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the Ink Plus® Business Credit Card, Chase Freedom®, Ink Bold Business Charge Card and Chase Freedom Flex℠ are not available through this site.
+Offers for the Chase Freedom®, Chase Freedom Flex℠, Ink Bold Business Charge Card, Ink Plus® Business Credit Card and Ink Business Premier® Credit Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-Chase Ultimate Rewards are some of the most powerful transferable points out there.
-These highly versatile points offer various options to redeem for travel and allow you to unlock massive savings — and there are lots of Chase Ultimate Rewards cards for earning these points.
+Chase Ultimate Rewards are some of the most powerful transferable points available.
+These points give you access to 14 airline and hotel transfer partners, so you can redeem rewards at maximum value.
+Luckily, there are lots of Chase credit cards that earn these points.

 Although Chase offers many products that earn Ultimate Rewards points, not every card lets you transfer those points to travel partners.
-The no-annual-fee Chase Sapphire® Card is a good example.
 However, if you hold a premium product (with an annual fee) and a card that does not allow transfers, you can bypass this limitation by combining your Chase points.

-Here are all of the cards that earn Chase Ultimate Rewards points.
+Here are the cards that earn Chase Ultimate Rewards points.

 Page Contents